Advertisement

 Early treatment during the prodromal phase is associated with better responses to treatment and better outcomes.
 Addressing early symptoms of schizophrenia—such as problems socializing and depressed moods—can help prevent these symptoms from becoming more severe and leading to more advanced symptoms.

 Poverty is a significant contributor to this disparity in access to healthcare.
-The poverty rate for Black Americans is over 21 percent—more than double what it is for white Americans.
+The poverty rate for Black people in the U.S. is over 17 percent—more than double what it is for white people.
 It’s also much higher in some states than others.

 Getting access to care